This post may contain affiliate links. Please read our disclosure policy.

 These photos and instructions help you visualize how to make this easy pesto pasta recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Bring a medium pot of water to a rolling boil.
+1. Boil the Water: Bring a medium pot of water to a rolling boil.

-2. Cook the pasta according to the package instructions.
+2. Cook the Pasta: Add the pasta and cook until al dente, according to the package directions.

-3. Before draining, reserve 1/4 cup of the pasta water.
+3. Reserve Pasta Water: Before draining, carefully scoop out ¼ cup of the pasta cooking water.
+Then drain the pasta.

-1. Add the pesto and 1 to 2 tablespoons of the reserved pasta water.
-Toss to coat the pasta evenly.
-Add more water if needed for a smoother sauce.
+4. Add the Pesto: Return the hot pasta to the pot or place it in a bowl.
+Stir in the pesto and 1 to 2 tablespoons of the reserved pasta water.
+Toss until the pasta is evenly coated.
+Add a little more pasta water if the sauce seems too thick.

-1. Stir in 2 tablespoons of shredded Parmesan.
-Taste and add a pinch of salt if needed.
+1. Finish with Cheese: Stir in 2 tablespoons of grated Parmesan.
+Taste and add salt if needed.

 Expert Tips